notkarenyi/accessibility-demo/README.md

 The `autoplay` attribute for `video` tags is an "opt-in" feature.
 If for some reason this attribute is present in your code, you have to delete it in order to disable autoplay.
 Setting `autoplay = false` will not work.

-Similarly, allow users to pause and navigate slideshows - it can be distracting to see a constantly sliding slideshow when you're trying to focus on a different part of the page.
+Similarly, allow users to pause and navigate slideshows&mdash;it can be distracting to see a constantly sliding slideshow when you're trying to focus on a different part of the page.
 Plus, many slideshows move too fast for some users to read each slide.

 Since slideshows are usually made using JavaScript, we won't cover how to do it here.